 If you get paid every two weeks, you will also see months where you will receive three paychecks instead of two.
 However, this will only occur if your payday falls on the first Friday of a month that has five Fridays in it.
-But, unfortunately, if your payday falls on the second Friday of those months, you will only receive the usual two paychecks.
+Unfortunately, if your payday falls on the second Friday of those months, you will only receive the usual two paychecks.
 The next step?
-Get out your calendar and check the five-Friday months to see when your payday will fall.
+Get out your calendar and check the five-Friday months to see when your paydays will fall.

 How the Season Can Affect Your Budget

 Seasonal expenses during these months that are not in your regular monthly budget might include holiday spending, birthdays, taxes, school expenses, or months with recurring home and car maintenance.
-If you do get an extra paycheck, it might show up just in time to keep your budget in tack during those extra-spending months.
+If you do get an extra paycheck, it might show up just in time to keep your budget on track during those extra-spending months.